Phones · Resale guide

 Essential Checks

-- Test Front and Back Cameras: Open the camera app, switch between all lenses (main, ultrawide, macro, front).
-Take a few photos, record a short video.
-Check for dust spots, focus issues, and OIS stability.
+- Test front and back cameras — Open the camera app, take photos and videos with all lenses (main, ultrawide, macro, selfie).
+Check for dust spots, focus issues, and OIS wobble.

-- Test Charging Port: Plug in a charger and gently wiggle the cable.
-It should feel secure and charge consistently.
-Look for any excessive looseness.
+- Test charging port — Plug in a charger and gently wiggle the cable.
+It should charge steadily without losing connection.
+Check for lint or debris inside.

-- Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white sticker (Liquid Contact Indicator, LCI).
-If it’s pink or red, the phone has had water contact.
+- Check for water damage — Remove the SIM tray and shine a flashlight into the slot.
+Look for a small white sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had significant water contact.

 Insider Checks

-THE SPEAKER MESH TEST.
-Take a close look at the speaker grilles at the bottom of the phone with a flashlight.
-If the mesh looks suspiciously clean and brand new, but the rest of the phone shows some wear, it’s a red flag.
-Original meshes accumulate micro-dust and cannot be perfectly cleaned.
-A pristine mesh often means it was replaced, usually after water damage or a drop that required the phone to be opened.
-Cost if missed: ₹1,500-₹3,000 for potential speaker issues or water damage related repairs.
+THE SPEAKER MESH TEST: Grab a flashlight and carefully inspect the speaker grilles at the bottom.
+Original meshes accumulate micro-dust over time that can’t be fully cleaned.
+If the mesh looks suspiciously clean and brand new, but the rest of the phone shows wear, it might have been replaced—often after water damage or a severe drop.
+Cost if missed: ₹2,000-5,000 for speaker replacement or potential water damage issues.

-THE HAPTIC FEEDBACK TEST.
-Go to Settings > Sounds and vibration > Vibration intensity.
-Adjust the sliders for incoming calls and notifications.
-Feel the haptic feedback.
-It should be a crisp, controlled vibration.
-If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
-Cost if missed: ₹2,000-₹3,500 for haptic motor replacement.
+THE HAPTIC FEEDBACK TEST: Go to Settings > Sounds and vibration > Vibration intensity.
+Adjust the sliders and feel the haptic feedback.
+It should be sharp and precise, not dull, buzzy, or rattly.
+A poor haptic feel can mean the vibration motor is failing or has been replaced with a cheap knockoff part.
+Cost if missed: ₹1,500-3,000 for vibration motor replacement.

 Common Scams to Watch For (India 2026)

 IMEI Swap Scam.
-This is nasty.
-Scammers modify the phone’s IMEI to hide that it’s stolen or blacklisted.
-Always check the IMEI on the device (dial *#06#), compare it to the original box (if available), and cross-verify on Samsung India’s warranty check portal (if possible for non-warranty info).
-All three must match.
+Scammers might modify the phone’s IMEI to hide that it’s stolen or blacklisted.
+Always dial *#06# to get the IMEI, then verify it against the IMEI printed on the original box and on Samsung’s official India support portal (samsung.com/in) for warranty and authenticity.
+All three MUST match perfectly.
 If they don’t, walk away.

 Google Account Lock (FRP).
-The phone looks perfectly fine, but after a factory reset, it asks for the previous owner’s Google account credentials.
-This is Google Factory Reset Protection (FRP).
-If the seller can’t remove their account before the factory reset, you’ll have a bricked phone.
-ALWAYS insist the seller factory resets the phone in front of you and completes the initial setup to ensure no FRP lock.
+The phone looks perfectly fine, but after you factory reset it, it asks for the previous owner’s Google account credentials.
+This renders the phone unusable for you.
+ALWAYS insist the seller factory resets the phone in front of you and completes the initial setup process to confirm FRP is removed before you pay.

 Fake Battery Health Reading.
-Some apps or sellers can spoof battery health percentages to make a worn-out battery look healthy.
+Some sellers use third-party apps or software tricks to spoof a high battery health percentage.
 The real test is actual usage.
-If a phone shows 90%+ battery health but dies in a few hours of light use, the reading is fake.
-Use AccuBattery for a second opinion, but ultimately, trust your instincts on actual drain.
+If the phone claims 90% health but dies in 3-4 hours of moderate use, the reading is fake.
+Use AccuBattery and compare it over a few hours.

 Seller’s Guide — How to Maximize Your Samsung Galaxy A55 Resale

-- Backup everything: Use Samsung Cloud, Google Drive, or Google One to back up all your photos, videos, contacts, and app data.
+- Backup All Data: Use Samsung Cloud, Google One, or transfer everything to your computer.
+Ensure photos, contacts, and messages are secured.

-- Remove SIM and Memory Card: Double-check that you’ve taken out your physical SIM card and any microSD card you might have installed.
+- Remove SIM and Memory Card: Don’t forget your physical SIM card and any microSD card you might have installed.

-- Unpair Bluetooth Devices: If you’ve connected a Galaxy Watch or other accessories, unpair them from your phone.
+- Unpair Bluetooth Devices: Unpair any connected Galaxy Watch, earbuds, or other Bluetooth accessories.

 - Factory Reset: Go to Settings > General management > Reset > Factory data reset.
-Follow the prompts.
-This will wipe all your data and settings, returning the phone to its out-of-the-box state.
+This will erase all your data and restore the phone to its original factory settings.
+Ensure you do this after all accounts are removed.

-- Clean Thoroughly: Use a microfiber cloth and a gentle screen cleaner (or isopropyl alcohol wipes for the screen and back glass) to clean off all smudges, fingerprints, and grime.
-Use a soft brush or compressed air to clean out the charging port, speaker grilles, and microphone holes.
-A clean phone looks much more appealing.
+- Clean the Phone Thoroughly: Use a microfiber cloth and a mild screen cleaner (or isopropyl alcohol wipes) to meticulously clean the screen, back glass, and frame.
+Remove any dust from speaker grilles and the charging port using a soft brush or compressed air.
+A clean phone always looks more appealing.

 Final Verdict — Should You Buy or Sell in 2026?